Manyiel Wugol: ASA College (2021–2022)

 Wugol attended ASA college after not being academically eligible at Long Beach State.
 He appeared in 13 games making 6 starts, averaging 6.0 points per game with a season high of 18 points.

 Florida National University (2022)

 Wugol signed with the Florida National Conquistadors program.
 He only appeared in 1 game before making the decision to turn professional.

 Professional career

-South West Slammers (2023–present)
+South West Slammers (2023–2025)

 On February 10, 2023, Wugol signed with the South West Slammers.
 On April 1, he made his debut against Geraldton Buccaneers scoring 17 points, 4 rebounds, 2 assists and 2 steals.
-Wugol chose to wear number 15 for the season to honour a late friend who was murdered a year prior.
-Wugol re-signed with South West Slammers for 2024 NBL1 West season.
-In the opening round of the season on March 28 he scored 13 points against Rockingham Flames.
+Wugol chose to wear number 15 for the season to honor a late friend who was murdered a year prior.
+Wugol finished the season averaging 11.25 points per game and named the South West Slammers' Defensive Player of the Year.

+Following the 2023 season, Manyiel Wugol re-signed with South West Slammers for 2024 NBL1 West season.
+In the opening round of the season on March 28 he scored 13 points against Rockingham Flames..
+Wugol finished the season averaging 8.73 points per game.

+In 2025, Wugol re-signed with the South West Slammers for another season in the NBL1 West.
+He finished the 2025 season averaging 7.81 points per game..

+Southern Tigers (2025-Present)

+In November 2025, Wugol signed with the Southern Tigers of NBL1 Central ahead of the 2026 season.
+Wugol was named the Southern Tigers' Defensive Player of the Year.